Attention Program Organizers! - Visit the program organizer webpage to access the planning guide and equipment order forms.

 Monday, June 29, 2015 | 1:00 - 2:30 p.m.

-Awarding-winning author and illustrator Melissa Sweet will present an informative and inspiring look at the creation of excellent nonfiction and the matchmaking of great books and kids who need them.
-Libraries’ role in innovative implementation of programs and services to support the Common Core Standards (CCS) is a central skill and an important contribution to the communities we serve.
+Awarding winning author and illustrator Melissa Sweet (far left) and literacy advocate Judy Cheatham (left), VP of Literacy Services at Reading is Fundamental, share the stage to present an informing and inspiring look at the creation of excellent nonfiction and the matchmaking of great books and kids who need them.
+Libraries’ role in innovative implementation of programs and services to support the Common Core Standards is a central skill and an important contribution to the communities we serve.
 Even if CCS isn’t a part of your educational landscape, great nonfiction books – how they are created and ways to connect them to children and families is central to our craft and critical to our ability to collaborate with our communities.
 Let’s be inspired together!

 Saturday, June 27